 Students majoring in astronomy, biology, chemistry, economics, mathematics, and physics should consult the relevant sections of the Catalog for information about the relationship of this concentration to their courses of study.

 Given the abundance of math, physics, chemistry, and computer science courses listed under Requirements B and C, students with these majors should have no problem choosing courses (though one of the coordinators of the concentration should be consulted during this selection).
 Example “Requirement C” tracks for majors in astronomy, biology, chemistry, and economics are available, but a student may of course choose other courses (in consultation with one of the coordinators).

 The concentration consists of six credits that fall into four categories of requirements, denoted (A), (B), (C), (D).
 These are merely categorical labels, and we have no intention of expressing a time-ordered sequence.
 In fact, we anticipate that many students in fields other than computer science will take at least one course in the (B) and/or (C) requirements before discovering an interest in the concentration, and then take courses to satisfy the other requirements afterward.

-The six courses should be selected from the following list and approved by the student's concentration adviser.
-Of the six credits required for the concentration, no more than two of the courses in (B) or (C) may count towards both the SC concentration and the student’s major.
+The six courses should be selected from the following list and approved by the student’s concentration advisor.
+Of the six credits required for the concentration, no more than two of the courses in (B) or (C) may count towards both the concentration and the student’s major.
 (Also, per College rules, students may not count among the 32 course credits required for graduation any course that substantially repeats the content of another course already completed, even though the course numbers may suggest an advancing sequence.
-For example, both introductory computer science courses, CMSC 105 and CMSC 110, cannot be taken for credit.)
+For example, both introductory computer science courses, CMSC H105 and CMSC B110, cannot be taken for credit.)